faker-ruby/faker/experiments/lazy_load.md

 - no additional dependencies needed
 - code is extremely faster
 - we can enable this as an opt-in configuration
+- allows for users to create external generators in a transparent way

 ## Results